Oolong Versus Green Tea: Which Should You Drink?

 Oolong tea has a woodsy, nutty, or fruity taste.
 It has the most diverse flavor profile compared to other pure teas like green, white, black, and pu’erh.
 The taste is intense and smooth and much enjoyed by all types of tea drinkers.

 Green tea has a slight grassy taste with undertones of bitterness.
-It’s a favourite among strong tea drinkers.
+It’s a favorite among strong tea drinkers.
 Green tea is an acquired taste for beginners.

 Which tea is better for you?

 Both teas offer a number of health benefits.
 In fact, they have a similar health profile.
 All true teas have the potential to lower your risk of developing Type 2 diabetes and high blood pressure.
 In terms of which tea offers the most health promoting benefits, the answer lies in their chemical composition.

 Both teas contain catechins and polyphenols that are extremely beneficial for your well-being.
 Green tea has the highest concentration of both compounds compared to oolong tea.
 This means green tea has far more antioxidant properties which help to increase mental focus, prevents certain neurological disorders, inhibits tooth decay, and decrease your risk of heart disease.
 Antioxidants remove free radicals- leading to lower blood glucose levels.
 Both oolong and green tea accelerate weight loss.
 They increase your metabolism, which helps to burn fat.
 Oolong tea boosts bone health as well.

 The bottom line is both green and oolong teas provide similar health benefits, but in varying degrees.
 Drinking green tea and oolong tea helps to promote better health.